andresvial/product-dashboard/README.md

 Regarding the UI, I chose to use Shadcn UI because its a library easy to install, very customizable and made with Next.js in mind.

 All queries are done on the server side to improve the performance of the app thanks to the query params on the URL.
-By setting the query params on the URL with a custom hook when changing pages, the page obtains the query params and passes them to the `listProductsFetcher()`, only fetching the products for the page that the user is on.
+By setting the query params on the URL with a custom hook when changing pages, the page obtains the query params and passes them to the table to set the page, although currently the pagination is done on the client side (more on this on the limitations section), but that was intention of using the query params.

 ### Product decisions